-Navigate this guide
+In this guide

 - Nylon Coffee Roasters

 One of the more reputed pioneers in Singapore’s specialty coffee scene, Nylon Coffee Roasters is hidden away in the gracefully aged Everton Park housing estate close to Chinatown.
 Their hole-in-the-wall nook opened in 2012 and has since expanded to occupy two units.
 It’s a relief since the shop is constantly packed with regulars in the neighborhood as well as curious travelers who have heard about Nylon through word of mouth.

-Tiong Hoe Specialty Coffee
+2. Tiong Hoe Specialty Coffee

-With its displays of dusty vintage memorabilia and sacks of coffee beans piled in a corner, this place feels like a throwback to the sixties – which is only natural, since it’s when founder Mr Tan Tiong Hoe started his coffee roasting business.
+With its displays of dusty vintage memorabilia and sacks of coffee beans piled in a corner, this place feels like a throwback to the sixties – which is only normal, since it’s when founder Mr Tan Tiong Hoe started his coffee roasting business.
 Today it’s a place where you can go full coffee nerd, with brews from an astounding range of globally sourced beans.

-- From Gillman Barracks, follow the Southern Ridges nature trail all the way to Mount Faber Park (and board a cable car to Sentosa if you like).
+What’s nearby: Gillman Barracks is an old army barracks that has been converted into art galleries, with ongoing exhibitions and events.
+From here, follow the Southern Ridges nature trail all the way to Mount Faber Park (and board a cable car to Sentosa if you like).

-Chye Seng Huat Hardware
+5. Chye Seng Huat Hardware

 Housed in an old hardware store compound, CSHH is the flagship store of roaster Papa Palheta and houses a roastery, cafe, coffee bar, and workshop space.
-It’s a favorite among hip creativesbut beyond that, the coffee (and food) inarguably has substance to match the style.
+It’s a favorite among hip creatives but beyond that, the coffee (and food) inarguably has substance to match the style.

-- Little India will jolt your senses with crammed five-foot ways, pungent aromas (often guiding your nose to delicious stews), old curmudgeons, and the brain-scrambling 24-hour shopping mall that is Mustafa Centre.
+What’s nearby: Little India will jolt your senses with crammed five-foot ways, pungent aromas (often guiding your nose to delicious stews), old curmudgeons, and the brain-scrambling 24-hour shopping mall that is Mustafa Centre.

 This lush cafe, with its shophouse setting and keen aesthetic, feels right at home in Singapore’s arts and heritage district.
 And since it’s one of the exploits of World Siphonist Champion + 3-time Singapore Barista Champion Ryan Tan, it’s got a winning menu to match.
 Recommended signatures include the Melbourne-born Magic, Corned Beef Scotch Egg, and any of their buttermilk waffles.